Visiting Riversleigh safely

 Domestic animals are not permitted in the national park.

 Climate and weather

 Two seasons occur in north-west Queensland, the 'wet' and the 'dry'.
 During the dry season (May to September) the sky is generally clear and the humidity is low.
 The wet season (October to April) brings heavy rain and high humidity.
 January is the wettest month, with an average rainfall of 147mm.

 Temperatures in July range from an average minimum of 12°C to a maximum of 28°C. Nights can be cool with temperatures occasionally falling to single figures.
 During the wet season the temperature can range from 25–45°C.

 Fuel and supplies

-Fuel and basic supplies are available at Adels Grove, 60km from Riversleigh D Site and 10km from Lawn Hill Gorge.
+Fuel and basic supplies are available at Adels Grove, 50km from Riversleigh D Site and 10km from Lawn Hill Gorge, and at Gregory Downs 100km east of Lawn Hill Gorge.
 The nearest major centres with a full range of supplies and services are Burketown (275km) and Mount Isa (285km).
 For more information, see the tourism information links.

 - Toilet facility closed at Miyumba Camp Site, Riversleigh World Heritage Site 15 July 2021 to 31 May 2022